turboladen/tailor/README.md

 `config.file_set`--this is the glob that defines the list of files for that file set.
-While you don't see it, `config.file_set` takes a second optional parameter that allows you to *label* your style properties, and thus use different sets of style properties for differet sets of files.
+While you don't see it, `config.file_set` takes a second optional parameter that allows you to *label* your style properties, and thus use different sets of style properties for different sets of files.
 The label is simply just a name to refer to that file set by; it will show in your report (in the case that problems were found, of course) so you know what set of rulers caused the problem to be found.